 Focus on quality, not quantity, when developing your network.
-Swapping business cards with no follow up can be a waste of time.
+Swapping business cards with no follow-up can be a waste of time.
 So, when you exchange information, make a connection that counts.
-Offer to give as much as you're looking to take.
+Offer to give as much as you’re looking to take.
 Building goodwill starts from your first interaction and following up regularly before you have a need, can help grow those relationships.

 Joining a professional organization or attending social meetups through Facebook or Meetup.com can help you collaborate and build your network.
 Social media platforms like LinkedIn, when done mindfully, can go a long way.
 Connections can even take the form of meaningful micro-interactions like sending a quick congrats to a contact’s new job announcement.

-Attending work-sponsored events are a great way to build your contact list but don’t stop there.
+Attending work-sponsored events is a great way to build your contact list but don’t stop there.
 Grabbing lunch with colleagues or people you’ve connected with online is a great way to foster offline relationships.

 The key is to start networking before you need it.

 Be More Attractive…Really!